Get up to $1,000 toward EV charging equipment and installation costs.

 - Nugget Market

-For plug-in electric vehicle owners, there is an additional 1.5¢ per kWh credit for charging your EV between midnight and 6 a.m. every day, all year long.
+With SMUD's Time-Of-Day (TOD) rate, plug-in electric vehicle owners can receive, an additional 1.5¢ per kWh discount for charging your EV between midnight and 6 a.m. every day, all year long.

 Hear what SMUD customers have to say about owning an EV